freeVM/freeVM/adaptors/ehwa/README.txt

      ehwa.parameters.optional.tested.jre.options=<Tested JRE options>
      - sets JRE options for eclipse launching, default is "-showversion"

+     To configure scenario run, use the following option:

+     ehwa.parameters.optional.delay.factor=<N>
+     - sets factor used in time delays inside the scenario, default value is 2.

      Cruise Control Web Port and Port for JMX console can be specified by the following properties: framework.parameters.cc.jmxport
          framework.parameters.cc.webport

      Please, see BT Readmes for more information.

   7. Run EHWA on the previously built Harmony JRE the with command: